 Patients considering breast enlargement surgery often want to understand the effects of the procedure on future pregnancies and whether the option to breastfeed will be affected.
-We discuss everything here
+We discuss everything here.

-Written by Clare Vogt
+Written by Medical Quality Manager, Clare Vogt , BN (Hons)

 Breast enlargement or breast augmentation is the most popular procedure in the UK.
 It's no surprise that two of the most commonly asked questions are:

 How does breast enlargement surgery affect future pregnancies?

-There should be no reason to suggest breast enlargement would affect your fertility or ability to get pregnant after the surgery, provided you were able to do beforehand.
+There should be no reason to suggest breast enlargement would affect your fertility or ability to get pregnant after the surgery, provided you were able to do so beforehand.
 What should be considered is how it may affect your results.
 Pregnancies and weight gain can mean the breasts increase in size which would alter the results of your breast enlargement surgery.